 She had been using that stain-remover for almost twenty years.

-a He said that he (work) for the same employer since he was
+He said that he (work) for the same employer since he was fourteen years old.

-b We never (live) on bread and water before, which was very hard
+We never (live) on bread and water before, which was very hard at the beginning.

-e He knew that vagrant, as he (beg) in that street three times,
+He knew that vagrant, as he (beg) in that street three times, at least.

 When I got home, my mother had baked an apple pie for me.